codesteller/furacam-viz/README.md

-# ti-mmwave-reader
+# FuRaCAM Visualizer Project
-This is a TI mmWave sdk based Reader in CPP
+This is a Radar and Camera Visualization open-source Project for Gahan AI's FuRaCam devices based on TI mmWave sdk and OpenCV AI Kit